menu

 InputAttributes

-Gets or sets a collection of additional attributes such as disabled, value, and more that will be applied to the input element.
+Gets or sets additional HTML attributes to be applied to the input element.

 Declaration